maxwolf621/OauthUser/Oauth2UserEndpoints.md

 }
 ```

-## set up `contextAttributeMapper` for custom `OAuth2AuthorizedClientManager`
+## `contextAttributeMapper`

-If we need the `OAuth2AuthorizedClientProvider` requires the (end user) resource owner’s username and password to be available in `OAuth2AuthorizationContext.getAttributes().`
+If we need the `OAuth2AuthorizedClientProvider` requires the resource owner(end user)’s username and password to be available in `OAuth2AuthorizationContext.getAttributes().`

 ```java
 @Bean